APN-Pucky/metamorph/README.md

 For a list of parameters run `metamorph -h`.

 An exemplary config.yml will produce these results (note `-sd` for diagrams and `-c` for config, while most command line parameters take precedence).
+The root node `flow:` can have multiple different
 ```yml
 translator: "GoogleTranslator"
 start: "en"